 - if you have allergies to medicines, foods, or other substances

-- if you are ill or in poor health
+- if you have very poor health

-How to use lidocaine patch:
+How to use Lidocaine Patch:

-Use lidocaine patch as directed by your doctor.
+Use Lidocaine Patch as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-Ask your health care provider any questions you may have about how to use lidocaine patch.
+Ask your health care provider any questions you may have about how to use Lidocaine Patch.

 Important safety information:

-- Use lidocaine patch with caution in the ELDERLY; they may be more sensitive to its effects.
+- Use Lidocaine Patch with caution in the ELDERLY; they may be more sensitive to its effects.

-Possible side effects of lidocaine patch:
+Possible side effects of Lidocaine Patch:

 All medicines may cause side effects, but many people have no, or minor, side effects.
-No COMMON side effects have been reported with lidocaine patch.
-Seek medical attention right away if any of these SEVERE side effects occur:
+Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
-To report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If you have any questions about lidocaine patch, please talk with your doctor, pharmacist, or other health care provider.
+- If you have any questions about Lidocaine Patch, please talk with your doctor, pharmacist, or other health care provider.

-- Lidocaine patch is to be used only by the patient for whom it is prescribed.
+- Lidocaine Patch is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.